Ettore Perosio

 Un Ballo in Maschera di Antonio Somma.
 Musica di Giuseppe Verdi.

-Ettore had great public success and criticism when he again directed in the 1902´s spring:
+With great public and critical success he again directed in the spring of 1902:

 Caballería Rusticana by Giovanni Targioni Tozzetti.
 Music by Pietro Mascagni.